 2. With the cursor to the left of the profile level you want (group or user), type a (for Add profile).
 In the Mask field, type the name to be assigned to the new profile, and press Enter.

-The Add Profile window displays (Figure 24).
+The Add Profile window displays (Figure 24 on page 58).

 Figure 24.
 Add Profile Window